quassel/quassel-build-env/README.md

 environments for [Quassel IRC][web-quassel].
 The corresponding images are used in Quassel's CI.

-Please check the available branches for the various versions.

-Images are built by [Docker Hub][web-dockerhub] and can be pulled directly using the docker command:
+Images are built and pushed to [Docker Hub][web-dockerhub] by running the `update.sh` script.
+They can then be pulled directly using the docker command:

 `docker pull quassel/quassel-build-env:{branch}`